‘It’s In The Details’

 Unlike other trade cards, these were used for a specific business.
 They pictured various color lithographs of people, often of a non-sports variety.
 A few athletes did make it into the issue, however, including a baseball player.
 The baseball cards featured a player in a uniform with another player in the background a the legs of a third player, who is mostly out of the picture.

 In all, a total of 64 Boss Pat Cases trade cards exist, as classified here.
 As mentioned, most are non-sports related.
-However, there is a boxing card and a few others depicting minor sports.
+However, there is a boxing card (shown on this page) and a few others depicting minor sports.

 The baseball card is classified in the sixth of seven series, as outlined in that link.
 That work in classifying these was done by Ron Schieber, as mentioned on that page.
 The series with the baseball card features horizontal cards and, in the lower right portion, have a short description of the picture, tying it to a Boss Pat Case product.
 The upper right portion of these cards was used by various distributors/jewelers of the Boss Pat Cases with each printing or stamping their own information.
 They are also classified as the ‘flat cap’ series as a nod to the headwear worn by the people on the cards.
 Backs of the cards had a long description of the cases.